tacman/msgphp/docs/ddd/collections.md

 # Collections

-A domain collection is bound to `MsgPhp\Domain\DomainCollectionInterface`.
-Its main purpose is to aggregate objects bound together by a root entity, however, technically it may hold any type of element values.
+A domain collection is a traversable and bound to `MsgPhp\Domain\DomainCollectionInterface`.
+Its purpose is to utilize a primitive traversable value.
+It may hold any type of element values.

 ## API